 What’s Different: If you search “best steaks in North Lake Tahoe”, this place comes up first on a number of review sites, which is a pretty strong endorsement considering how tough restaurant reviewers can be.
 This place also happens to be another winner of TripAdvisor’s coveted Traveler’s Choice distinctions.
 Visitors rave about the filet mignon, prime rib, the gnocchi, and the restaurant’s excellent preservation of “old school Tahoe at its finest”.

 Dining in Tahoe is an experience unlike anywhere else in the world—not only because of the food or its lakeside setting, but also because of the culture of local connection and support that makes the region so vibrant.
-We invite you to share that experience with us and enter the North Tahoe Eats Photo Contest for a chance to win a series of gift cards or the grand prize of a GoPro and dining gift card package.

 As you plan your stay in our mountain paradise, we invite you to be a part of that culture, which is built on a deep-rooted love and respect of this place, its people, and our duty to protect it for generations to come.